antran89/blog/_posts/notes/2015-07-30-python-embed.md

 ---

-If you want to start interactive python session in the middle of python code.
-The following trick might be useful.
+If you want to start an interactive python session in the middle of python code, the following trick might be useful.

-Put the following line in the section you want to start interactive python session.
+Put the following line in the section you want to start an interactive python session.

 {% highlight python %}
   from IPython import embed; embed()